mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Someone seeking vengeance with that power?
 Recipe for disaster

 **"Where are the other Components?"**
 > *"Ah, that's the challenge.
-The Second Component was entrusted to House Goldshore—their line ended in the War of Three Crowns, fifty years ago.
-The vault location died with them.
-The Third... the Third was entrusted to an aquatic house, possibly the Deepwaters, but they sank beneath the waves during the Worldrend.
-Lost forever, most likely.
+There are five Components total.
+The Second—the Flame Heart—was entrusted to a secret branch of House Goldshore called the Keepers.
+They were murdered forty-three years ago; the vault location died with them.
+The main Goldshore line still thrives in Goldreach, but they never knew about the Component.
+The Third—the Void Fragment—sank with House Deepwater during the Worldrend.
+The Fourth—the Stone Crown—remains with the Crown of Thaldros, though its location is closely guarded.
+The Fifth—the Storm Eye—is held by the Aethorian Harmony across the sea.
 So you see?
-Even if Lord Shadows wanted to trigger the Second Worldrend—which he doesn't—he couldn't.
-Two Components are likely gone forever."*
+Even if Lord Shadows wanted to trigger the Second Worldrend—which he doesn't—assembling all five would be nearly impossible."*

 **Insight DC 16:**
 - He's trying to convince HIMSELF as much as you